Are You Facing Federal Criminal Charges?

 Alarmingly an increasing number of regulations and ethical rules are now being treated as criminal offenses.
 Since 2000, Congress has created at least 452 new federal crimes.
 Examples of federal charges include:

-Being sentenced under the United States Sentencing Guidelines present a real danger to the uninitiated.
-The Guidelines are harsh and unforgiving if timely and proper objections are not made.
+Being sentenced under the United States Sentencing Commission present a real danger to the uninitiated.
+The guidelines are harsh and unforgiving if timely and proper objections are not made.

-To find out more about the federal criminal defense system, please contact the federal criminal attorneys at the Law Offices of Mel Coxwell.
-They will be able to answer all your questions and advise you on how best to protect your rights under the law.
-Mel Coxwell serves the people in the Brandon, Jackson, Madison and Vicksburg, Mississippi area.
+To learn more about the federal criminal defense system, please contact the Law Offices of Mel Coxwell.
+We will answer your questions and advise you on how best to protect your rights under the law.
+Call 601-724-8723 or use our online contact form.
+Mel Coxwell serves the people in the Brandon, Jackson, Madison and Vicksburg, and throughout central Mississippi.